 To book a room, please see our Berkshires Bed and Breakfast reservation page.

 The Berkshire Botanical Garden opens for the season on May 1, 2011.
 Each year we know that spring has truly arrived once the Botanical Garden opens.
 We look forward to it – not just as a herald of warm weather, but because of the many fine events offered at the gardens.

 The season opens with Out on a Limb: Tree Houses: Architects Take a Bough.
 The exhibition features six creative tree houses by the following architects and designers: Michael Trapp, Joseph Cho, Stefanie Lew, Robyn Sandberg, Gray Davis, Will Meyer, Mark Smith and Tim Smith, and James Odegaard.
 These tree houses redefine the treehouse that your father may have built in your backyard.
 They make the spirit soar with possibilities.

-Berkshire Botanical Garden is comprised of 15 acres of meticulously maintained gardens and trails.
+Berkshire Botanical Garden is comprised of 15 acres of meticulously maintained barberry shrubs, majestic Oak trees, gardens and trails.
 The gardens are some of the oldest in the country, and focus on plants native to the region.
 Many guests of our Berkshires Bed and Breakfast enjoy visiting the gardens during their stay with us.

 The Berkshire Botanical Gardens are approximately six miles from our Berkshires Lodging.
 We recommend stopping by Stockbridge Massachusetts on the way there or back for a bite to eat.